 After the bike ride stay at the awesome RV park in Jackson, walking distance to downtown and the world-famous Million Dollar Cowboy Bar.
 Is it a museum or a great watering hole?
 You decide.
 The Cowboy Bar has some great western memorabilia and is located in the town square, the happening down town of Jackson.

 If you are ending your trip to Yellowstone National Park and the wild west and making your way back to interstate 15 you will drive straight through the tiny river town of Lava Hot Springs, Idaho.
-Lava Hot Springs is well-known for one thing; No, not Odin the soberly St Bernard but tubing!
-It’s only $3 to rent a tube on the snake river for a few hours and the great town opt Lava Hot Springs has a tram to bring you back up after you have relaxed in the sunshine and floated down the river.
+Lava Hot Springs is well-known for one thing; No, not Odin the slobbering St Bernard but tubing!
+It’s only $3 to rent a tube on the snake river for a few hours and the great town of Lava Hot Springs has a tram to bring you back up after you have relaxed in the sunshine and floated down the river.
 This town also has a little water park great for families on a hot Idaho day.

 Yellowstone National Park and the surrounding areas are chock full of family friendly fun things to do that don’t have to break the bank!
 Grizzly bears, geysers and ginormous cowboy hats all await you this summer whether you are in the part of the park that lies in Wyoming or Montana!